ArnavS-22/zavionapp/frontend/README.md

-# GUM Frontend Web Interface
+# Zavion Frontend Web Interface

-A modern, responsive web interface for interacting with the GUM (General User Models) REST API.
+A modern, responsive web interface for interacting with the Zavion REST API.
 This frontend allows users to submit observations, query insights, and view observation history through an intuitive web interface.

 ## Features